Milan Višnjić: Federal parliamentarian (2000–04)

 He was also re-elected to the Niš assembly as a DOS candidate in the 2000 Serbian local elections, as the various DOS parties collectively won a landslide majority in the city.

 In early 2003, the Federal Republic of Yugoslavia was reconstituted as the State Union of Serbia and Montenegro, and a unicameral legislature was created as the new country's parliament.
 The first members of this assembly were chosen by indirect election by the Serbian and Montenegrin republican parliaments; only members of those republican legislatures and of the previous federal assembly were eligible to serve.
 Višnjić was selected as one of the DS members of the new federal parliament on 25 February.

 Višnjić subsequently received the 149th position on the DS's list in the 2003 Serbian parliamentary election, which was held in December.
 (Since 2000, the entire country has been counted as a single electoral division.
 From 2000 to 2011, all mandates were assigned to candidates on successful lists at the discretion of sponsoring parties or coalitions, irrespective of numerical order.)
 The DS list won thirty-seven seats and served in opposition in the parliament that followed.
 Višnjić was not given a seat in the republican parliament and, in February 2004, was not selected by the DS for a new term in the federal assembly.

 He subsequently left the DS amid differences with its Niš leadership.
 In August 2004, he joined a breakaway group called "Pure Democracy," which comprised former DS members from the right wing of the party.
 He was the group's list bearer for the 2004 Serbian local elections in Niš at the municipal level and possibly at the city level as well; the list did not win any mandates.

 In December 2004, Višnjić was nominated by the mayor of Niš, Smiljko Kostić, to serve on city council (i.e., the executive branch of the city government).
 His nomination was defeated in the city assembly, largely due to the opposition of the DS.

 Since 2004

 Višnjić later joined the Reformist Party.
-He was the party's list bearer in the 2012 Serbian parliamentary election and also led the party's list for the Niš city assembly in the concurrent 2012 local election.ИЗБОРНА ЛИСТА КАНДИДАТА ЗА ОДБОРНИКЕ СКУПШТИНЕ ГРАДА НИША (РЕФОРМИСТИЧКА СТРАНКА), Izbori 2012, City of Niš.
+He was the party's list bearer in the 2012 Serbian parliamentary election and also led the party's list for the Niš city assembly in the concurrent 2012 local election.
 The party did not cross the electoral threshold at either level.

 In the 2016 local elections, Višnjić was the list bearer for a coalition of the Reformists and Together for Serbia (Zajedno za Srbiju, ZZS) in Niš and appeared in the second position.
 Once again, the list did not cross the threshold to win representation in the assembly.